elastic/prodfiler-documentation/nomad.md

 # Deploying via Nomad

-Below an example Nomad config to deploy the agent on 20% of machines, up to 100 deployments:
+Below an example Nomad config to deploy the agent on 20% of machines, up to 100 deployments.
+Replace the `task.config.auth.password` placeholder with the token released to you by your Optimyze contact.

 ```
 job "prodfiler-agent" {